-Over the course of 2 semesters, 2 rounds of action research took place.
-Students were involved in 2 separate projects where feedback was built into several stages of the project.
+Over the course of two semesters, two rounds of action research took place.
+Students were involved in two separate projects where feedback was built into several stages of the project.
 The first project centered on a Project Based Learning (PBL) assignment where students were tasked to create a poster campaign around the school’s cell phone policy, avoiding tardiness and anti-vaping.
 At several points in the project feedback was given by their peers and towards the end industry partners, community members and campus administration were invited to give their feedback as well.
 Feedback during this project was given both traditionally with guests and peers orally giving their thoughts as well as digitally through digital forums and online blogs.

-Students then participated in several surveys to determine which type of feedback ( oral vs. digital) they found the most helpful and which did they prefer to use the most.
+Students then participated in several surveys to determine which type of feedback (oral vs. digital) they found the most helpful and which did they prefer to use the most.
 The second round of action research centered on the student’s final group project in which they had to write, direct and produce a 3 to 5 minute short film on the genre of their choice.
 This project allowed them to demonstrate their basic understanding of film, editing and storytelling.